Cybermorri/Portfolio/Machine_Learning/README.md

 Work about ML/AI.
-I use colab, if some outputs don't show just download the ipynb.
+I suggest to open the file with colab to see the full work since it's the one I use.